 Sink location and the number of sinks in a kitchen has evolved considerably the last couple of years.
 As the beautiful sink above illustrates.

 While you’re deciding on what type of sink to get, you may not be spending as much time thinking about where to place it.
 We recommend giving a lot of thought into where your sink will go.
 Deciding on the type of sink and placement of that sink should be a joint decision.
 Look at the positives and negatives of the positions you are considering and talk to family and friends about what they like and don’t like about their sink.

 Ditto for your appliances!
-Getting placement right the first time will help you avoid possible headaches down the road and help you enjoy your kitchen to its fullest.
+Dishwasher placement in kitchen design is often one of the biggest challenges.
+Getting applicance placement right the first time will help you avoid possible headaches down the road and help you enjoy your kitchen to its fullest.